 Becoming a Suicide Prevention Training Facilitator does not require a mental health background.
 Facilitators should be comfortable speaking to large groups of people about a sensitive topic, and prepared to answer tough questions.

 Because these programs are funded through grants, The Mid-Valley Suicide Prevention Coalition asks that facilitators complete a minimum number of trainings each year.
-If selected to be a facilitator for QPR, you will be asked to lead at least two trainings in a calendar year.
-For ASIST, each facilitator is required to co-lead three trainings each year.
-Each curriculum must be taught with fidelity, and all required documents must be returned to the Coalition.
+These requirements will be discussed at the time of selection.